-Presently, I’m the Communications Manager for the SIRG and MCCHR research groups in Laurier’s Faculty of Social Work, where I’ve also been an in-house Research Communications Specialists since 2017.
+I’m the Communications Manager for the SIRG and MCCHR research groups in Laurier’s Faculty of Social Work, where I’ve also been an in-house Research Communications Specialists since 2017.
 Malcolm Communications is still active and open to additional contracts.
-The focus of the company is helping academic researchers engage the public.
-If you have questions about finding someone to write in your own voice, hiring someone to complete video content about your research, or what kinds of public engagement expenses are covered by research grants, I’m happy to provide a free consultation.
-Email me to find out more: firstname.lastname@example.org
+The focus of the company is helping academic researchers engage the public through writing, editing and project coordination services.
+Email me to find out more: email@example.com

 You can also read this page in my portfolio